nduplessis11/strata/docs/ARCHITECTURE.md

 ### `engine/core`
 Responsibilities:
 - The *application shell* that wires platform + graphics together.
+- Owns a `base::Diagnostics` instance and passes it down intentionally (no global state).
 - Runtime loop and per-frame context.
 - High-level config and error propagation.